dhruvgairola/dhruvgairola.github.io/_posts/2018-01-21-Intelligent-Investor.md

 * Buying stocks in tiny increments over years can set off big tax headaches.
 * If you dollar cost average on 3 index funds- one for US stocks, one for foreign stocks and one for us bonds, you can ensure that you own almost every investment on the planet that's worth owning.
 * The knowledge of how little you know about the future, coupled with the acceptance of your ignorance, is a defensive investor's most powerful weapon.

+**Chapter 6 : Portfolio policy for the enterprising investor : negative approach**
+* Avoid high grade preferred stocks.
+* Avoid inferior bonds and preferred stocks unless they can be bought at bargain levels- prices at least 30% under par for high-coupon issues (bonds paying above average interest rates).
+When a company is paying you a large interest to raise money, the investment is inherently risky.
+* Avoid foreign govt bonds.
+* Be wary of new issues.
+Be wary of common stocks with excellent earnings confined to the recent past.
+* It is unwise to buy a bond or a preferred which lacks adequate safety merely because the yield is attractive.
+* Bond prices are quoted in % of "par value", or 100.
+A bond priced at "85" is selling at 85% of its principal value.
+A bond originally offered for $10k but now selling at 85, will cost $8.5k.
+When bonds sell <100 they are called discount and about >100 are called premium.
+* Second grade bonds and preferred stocks suffer severe sinking spells in bad markets but recover when favourable conditions return.
+* Avoid buying bonds at 100 when they can probably be bought at 70 or less in the next weak market.
+* Owners of foreign bonds have no legal means of enforcing a claim.
+Avoid.
+* Be wary of new issues, because they have special salesmanship behind them, which calls for a special degree of sales resistance.
+Also, most new issues are sold under favourable market conditions, which means favourable for the seller and less favourable for the buyer.
+* Bull market periods are usually characterized by the transformation of a large number of privately owned businesses into companies with quoted shares.
+* In every case, the public has gotten burned on IPOs and has stayed away for at least 2 years but always returned for another scalding.
+* Common stock financing has 2 forms (i) If companies are listed already, additional shares are offered pro rata (proportionally) to existing stockholders. (ii) IPOs.
+* Pattern : Somewhere in the middle of the bull market the first common-stock flotations make an appearance.
+They are priced not unattractively.
+As the rise continues, more companies do an IPO and the quality of companies becomes poorer.
+One sign of the approaching end of a bull swing is the fact that new common stocks of small and nondescript companies are offered at prices somewhat higher than the current level for many medium sized companies with a long market history.
+In many cases the new issues lose 75% of their offering price.
+* The intelligent investor should stay clear of IPOs.
+Some of these will prove excellent buys- a few years later when nobody wants them and they can be had at a small fraction of their true worth.

+**Commentary on Chapter 6**
+* High yield bonds, or second grade bonds are also called junk bonds.
+* Buying a bond only for its yeild is like getting married only for the sex.
+When the sex dries up, you'll find yourself asking, "what else is there", and its probably nothing.
+* Foreign bonds rarely move in synch with the US stock maket, so you can get a little bit of comfort in your portfolio (but still, you should probably avoid them).
+* Day trading is one of the best ever weapons for committing financial suicide.
+Your trader will always make money.
+* When you trade, you turn long term gains (taxed at 20%) into ordinary income (taxed at 38.6%).
+* Stock trader needs to gain at least 10% just to break even on buying and selling a stock.
+* On IPOs, we all want to buy the next Microsoft but forget the fact that most other IPOs were terrible investments.
+* Most of the IPO winners are the big investment banks that get shares at the underwriting price before the stock begins trading.
+* IPOs should stand for "It's probably overpriced".